gnss-sdr/geniuss-place/_design-forces/10-reliability.md

 Different compilers warn more or less than others, and they all have options to increase or decrease the number of warnings.

+Reliability can also be addressed at higher system levels.
+Recently, Galileo has introduced a Navigation Message Authentication service known as OSNMA.
+This service allows enabled receivers to authenticate the navigation data broadcast by satellites, thereby countering potential spoofing attacks.

+Finally, the signal can be protected at the PRN level, as is the case with the GPS M-code or Galileo Public Regulated Service.
+This usage is restricted to authorized users.

 ## Indicators of Reliability

 It follows a list of possible reliability indicators for a software-defined GNSS